Tscheb/Icinga2Plugins/README.md

     Usage: check_gitlab_commit.sh [OPTIONS]
     [OPTIONS]
-    -b BRANCH     Your branch you would like to check.
-                  Defaults to the local branch.
+    -b BRANCH     your branch you would like to check. defaults to the local branch
+    -B c/w/o      Which state a wrong branch should result in c(ritical)/w(arning)/o(k)
+                  default: warning
+    -c c/w/o      Which state a wrong commit should result in c(ritical)/w(arning)/o(k)
+                  default: warning
+    -C c/w/o      Which state the check should end in, if the remote commit was read from the cache. c(ritical)/w(arning)/o(k)
+                  default: warning
     -i ID         Id of your gitlab project.
                   (required)
     -p PATH       Path to the git repository you want to check.